Bank of Canada | The door opens to a rate cut

 Despite all the caveats put by the governor, most economists maintain their forecasts of a reduction in the key rate in the first half of the year, in April or June.

-The rapid deterioration of the Canadian economy could force the central bank to lower its rate sooner rather than later, estimates Jocelyn Paquet, economist at the National Bank.
+The rapid deterioration of the Canadian economy might force the central bank to lower its rate sooner rather than later, estimates Jocelyn Paquet, economist at the National Bank.
 It will not wait until inflation has returned to the 2% target before starting the downward movement.

 In the report on monetary policy that accompanies its decision on rates, the Bank of Canada maintains its forecasts on the evolution of the Canadian economy.
 Growth will be weak until mid-year and should then accelerate to reach 2.5% in 2025, she forecasts.
 If the economy develops as predicted, the central bank’s governing council will now discuss “how long we will keep the policy rate at 5%,” the governor said.